srangani99/Aurora_PostgreSQL_AWS/rotatesslcertonrds.rst

 RDS Instance will reboot as part of TLS/SSL cert rotation.
 It is advisable to perform cert upgrade in reader instance first.
 If your cluster is with multiple reader nodes, take one reader node at time using below steps:

-In the navigation pane, choose Databases, and then choose the DB instance that you want to modify.
+In the navigation pane, choose **Databases**, and then choose the DB instance that you want to modify.
-Choose Modify.
+Choose **Modify**.

 The Modify DB Instance page appears.

 In the Network & Security section, choose ``rds-ca-2019``.

 Choose Continue and check the summary of modifications.
-To apply the changes immediately, choose Apply immediately.
+To apply the changes immediately, choose **Apply immediately**.
 Choosing this option causes an outage/reboot of this specific instance.
-Click on modify db instance.
+Click on **Modify** db instance.
 It takes around 1 minute on average for RDS instance to reboot.
 Watch for reader traffic and other statistics on this reader instance using various monitoring tools you normally use.

-wait for traffic is fully balanced between all reader instances.
+Wait for traffic is fully balanced between all reader instances.

-follow same steps for all reader instances.
+Follow same steps for all reader instances.

 Validate “Certificate authority version” for given individual instance using AWS CLI or AWS console. it should show ``rds-ca-2019`` version.

 ``aws rds describe-db-instances --db-instance-identifier  <instance_name> | grep CACertificateIdentifier